Revolution and Colonies

 The thirteen original colonies of colonial America were established during the 17th and early 18th centuries in what is now the eastern United States.
 The colonies grew both geographically and numerically from the time of their founding to the American Revolution (1775–81).
 Click here to see more posts in this category.…

-Thomas Jefferson gets credit (well deserved) for many things.
-Of course, his brilliance as a President and a statesman spring to the front of one's mind.
-Additionally, he was a gifted librarian, as his personal library would serve as the foundation of what is now the Library of Congress.
-He…
+Thomas Jefferson gets credit (well deserved, of course) for many things.
+Certainly, his brilliance as a President and a statesman spring to the front of one's mind.
+Additionally, he was a gifted librarian, as his personal library would serve as the foundation of what is now the Library of Congress.…

 Thomas Jefferson took a more than slightly active role in the shaping of American history.
 There were three salient courses of nation-building that Thomas Jefferson saw to completion during his Presidency.
 Two of them are rather infamous: they comprise, of course, the Louisiana Purchase and the Lewis and Clark expedition…